rarylson/update-conf.py/README.md

 apt-get install python
 ```

 **PS:** It's possible to use Python 3.
-However, it's not well tested.
+However, it is not well tested.

 After, install the requirements: